telerik/fiddler-jam-docs/fj-extension/installation.md

 ## Extension Login

 The Fiddler Jam extension can be used entirely anonymously without the explicit need for a user account and authentication.
 However, using a single account for the Fiddler Jam extension and Fiddler Jam portal provides the advantage of efficiently managing your previously captured logs through the [**My Captures** section](#my-captures).
+Authenticated users that have associated Jam portal accounts can directly [upload recorded logs to a Jam workspace]({%slug fj-link-options%}#upload-to-jam-portal-workspace).

 Login into the Fiddler Jam extension as follows:

 - Install and start the Fiddler Jam extension.
 - Click on the account icon on the top-right corner of the extension.